richardsun29/robocode-workshop/README.md

   - [Robot](http://robocode.sourceforge.net/docs/robocode/robocode/Robot.html).
 The class of robot we used today.
   - [AdvancedRobot](http://robocode.sourceforge.net/docs/robocode/robocode/AdvancedRobot.html).
 This type of robot has a more complex interface that allows for more control over the robot.
   - [Rules](http://robocode.sourceforge.net/docs/robocode/robocode/Rules.html).
 Various game constants and utility functions.

+- [RoboWiki](http://robowiki.net).
+The RoboCode Wiki has strategy guides, tutorials, and sample robots.
 - [Robots created by other people](http://robowiki.net/wiki/RoboRumble/Participants)
 - [Some articles on Robocode strategy](http://www.ibm.com/developerworks/java/library/?contentarea_by=Java+technology&search_by=robocode)
 - [Walkthrough](http://robowiki.net/wiki/Robocode/Eclipse) to use [Eclipse](http://www.eclipse.org) as an IDE for Robocode.